Don’t Put Your (Athlete’s) Foot in it!

 All this however, doesn’t mean you have to just put up with uncomfortable athlete’s skin conditions.
 Prevention is key, so that you can enjoy your active lifestyle without having to stop for annoying skin complaints.

 Here at Balmy Fox, we’re the same as you.
 We love the outdoors, but we don’t love the rashes, itching and chafing that comes with it.
-So we developed our On the Trail runner’s anti-chafing cream.
+So we developed our On the Trail anti-chafing cream for runners.

 With its highly concentrated natural oils, our runner’s rash cream helps to prevent chafing.
 It keeps the skin healthy and hydrated by helping it retain moisture whilst forming a barrier to protect it against friction and the elements.